Alitta virens

 Alitta virens (common names include sandworm, sea worm, and king ragworm; older scientific names, including Nereis virens, are still frequently used) is an annelid worm that burrows in wet sand and mud.

+It was first described by biologist Michael Sars in 1835.
+It is classified as a polychaete in the family Nereididae.

+Description

+Sandworms have a blue head with two large pincer teeth.
+They typically reach ~30 cm in size.
+The parapodia function both as external gills (the animal's primary respiratory surfaces), and as means of locomotion (appearing much like short legs).

+Ecology

-They construct burrows of different shapes (I, U, J and Y).
-They range from being very complex to very simple.
-Long term burrows are held together by mucus.
+Sandworms construct burrows of different shapes (I, U, J and Y).
+These range from being very complex to very simple.
+Long-term burrows are held together by mucus.
 Their burrows are not connected to each other; they are generally solitary creatures.
 The spacing between the burrows depends on how readily they can propagate water signals.

-It was first described by biologist Michael Sars in 1835.
-It is classified as a polychaete in the family Nereididae.

-Sandworms make up a large part of the live sea-bait industry.
-To fulfill the needs of this industry, some sandworms are commercially grown.
-Sandworming, the harvesting of sandworms from mudflats, employs over 1,000 people in Maine, US.
-As of 2006, the population of sandworms had diminished greatly over the preceding few years due in large part to overharvesting before the worms are able to reproduce by spawning.
-Sandworms are also essential to the study of the investigation of metal uptake in marine biology.
-They are vital to evaluate the effects of metals in marine organisms.
+Sandworm burrows are typically made between the high and low tide marks, and can reach up to a meter in depth.

+Sandworms are abundant along European coasts and fjord environments, and dominate fully saline coastal areas where they have large distributions along with high biomass.

-Sandworms eat seaweed and microorganisms.
-Sandworms are known to be omnivores.
+Sandworms are omnivores, and eat seaweed and microorganisms.
 Their diet consists of surface sediment, plant and animal remains.
-They are oftentimes exposed to metals through their diet and their burrowing tactics.
+They are oftentimes exposed to metals through their diet and their burrowing habits.

-They have many distinctive traits, including: